Pondidum/pondidum.github.io/_posts/2009-05-18-finally-i-have-used-a-model-view-controller.md

 !http://www.stormbase.net/images/81.png ("Passive View" Model View Presenter)!
 ??Image Source:??
 "Microsoft":http://msdn.microsoft.com/en-us/library/cc304760.aspx

 There are two main ways of wiring your View to the Presenter/Controller: Events and Interfaces.
-The advantage of using an Interface is that they are easier to test (using "Rhino Mocks":http://ayende.com/projects/rhino-mocks.aspx), but as work does not do unit testing (Iâ€™m working on it!), that didnâ€™t matter too much.
+The advantage of using an Interface is that they are easier to test (using "Rhino Mocks":http://ayende.com/projects/rhino-mocks.aspx), but as work does not do unit testing (I'm working on it!), that didn't matter too much.
 I used events in this case simply because I prefer them.

-As we already have a data layer, and I was just designing a form to expose some functionality I didnâ€™t really use a Model either (unless a DAL counts, and Iâ€™m not sure it does).
+As we already have a data layer, and I was just designing a form to expose some functionality I didn't really use a Model either (unless a DAL counts, and I'm not sure it does).

 In the end my Controller and Form looked something like this (much snipped, but you get the idea):